Cameroon - JIPS - Joint IDP Profiling Service

 Project Overview

-The overall objective of the PeSOP project is to improve the socio-economic conditions and promote economic and social participation of internally displaced people and host communities, especially women, in Cameroon.
-The project has four main components: Economic participation, social participation, socio-economic profiling, and gender-based violence.
+The overall objective of the PeSOP project is to improve the socioeconomic conditions and promote economic and social participation of internally displaced people and host communities in Cameroon.
+The UNHCR country office contacted JIPS in the spring of 2023 to request technical support for one of the components of the PESoP project, namely the socioeconomic profiling and registration.

 Project partners

 The PeSOP project is implemented in collaboration with diverse local, national, and international partners, bringing complementary expertise to the initiative.
 This has helped ensure that the project is both contextually grounded and technically robust, with a focus on achieving lasting, community-driven solutions.
-Partners include:
+Partners included:

-The Committee is comprised of: national authorities (Ministère de la décentralisation et du Développement local – MINDDEVEL, Fond national de l’emploi – FNE, Services du gouverneur, Ministère des affaires sociales – MINAS, Ministère de promotion de la femme et de la famille – MINEPROFF, Ministère de la formation professionnelle – MINEFOP, Ministère des petites et moyennes entreprises – MINPMEESA, Ministère de la jeunesse et de l’éducation civique – MINJEC, Chamber of Commerce of Cameroon, Chamber of agriculture and Livestock, Fisheries and Forests, Human Rights Commission, Regional Health Delegation of Bafoussam, Ministère de la justice); international organisations (OCHA and UNFPA); and international NGOs (Rhema Care).
+• PeSOP Extended Piloting Committee: Provide advice, reviews and validation at different stages of the project.
+The Committee was comprised of: national authorities (Ministère de la décentralisation et du développement local – MINDDEVEL, Fond national de l’emploi – FNE, Services du gouverneur, Ministère des affaires sociales – MINAS, Ministère de promotion de la femme et de la famille – MINEPROFF, Ministère de la formation professionnelle – MINEFOP, Ministère des petites et moyennes entreprises – MINPMEESA, Ministère de la jeunesse et de l’éducation civique – MINJEC, Chamber of Commerce of Cameroon, Chamber of agriculture and Livestock, Fisheries and Forests, Human Rights Commission, Regional Health Delegation of Bafoussam, Ministère de la justice); international organisations (OCHA and UNFPA); and international NGOs (Rhema Care).

 Highlights